Giovanni Pippan

-Giovanni Pippan (also known as Giovanni Pipan and Ivan Pipan) (16 December 1894, Trieste – 31 August 1933, Cicero, Illinois) was an Italian labor leader and socialist, active in Italy, Croatia and the United States of America.
+Giovanni Pippan (also known as Giovanni Pipan and Ivan Pipan) (16 December 1894, Trieste – 31 August 1933, Cicero, Illinois) was an Italian labor leader and socialist, active in Italy and the United States of America.

 Early life

 Giovanni Pippan was born to Valentino Pippan and Maria Brissek in Trieste.
 He was married and widowed some time before 1921.

 The Albona Republic

-In the spring of 1921 Pippan was sent by the Italian Socialist Party to organise the striking miners of Labin on the Istrian peninsula.
+In the spring of 1921 Pippan was sent by the regional committee of the Italian Socialist Party to organise the striking miners of Labin (Albona) on the Istrian peninsula.
 On March 1 he was caught by a group of fascists at the railway station in Pazin, where he was beaten.
 The news reached Albona the following day and on 3 March the miners assembled and decided to occupy the mine works in response.

 The miners proclaimed the Labin Republic in the occupied mines on 7 March with the slogan Kova je nasa ("The mine is ours").
 They organized a government and the so-called red guard as a protection from the Italian law enforcement and started to manage the production of mines by themselves with the support of a section of farmers.
-On April 8, 1921 the Italian administration in Istria, responding to requests for intervention from the mine owners, decided to suppress the republic using military force.
+On April 8, 1921 the Italian authorities, responding to requests for intervention from the mine owners, decided to suppress the republic using military force.
 52 of the rebellion’s leaders were indicted for various crimes, with Pippan being first on the charge sheet.
 Lawyers Edmondo Puecher, Guido Zennaro and Egidio Cerlenizza successfully defended the accused, and the jury issued an acquittal.
 Shortly afterwards, because of the threat to his life from fascists if he remained in Italy, he left for the United States.